waleedassar/NativeAttacherDebugger/README.md

 # NativeAttacherDebugger
-Code to demonstrate how to user native syscalls to create a debugger
+Code to demonstrate how to use native NT syscalls to create a debugger that attaches to live processes.